cgonc/BLOG/blogv1/_posts/plnotes/2014-12-30-a-fast-track-to-functional-paradigm.markdown

 ---
 <p align="justify">
 This post includes some simple functions which is written in Scala language.
 All of the simple routines are written as tail recursive functions.
-They are realy simple :
 </p>

  * __pow__ calculates the power of x over y